analogdevicesinc/linux/docs/drivers/iio/adc/apollo/index.rst

 Overview
 ~~~~~~~~

-During normal device initialization, the AD9088 performs extensive calibration of ADCs, DACs, and SERDES transceivers.
+During normal device initialization, the AD9088 performs extensive calibration of ADCs, SERDES transceivers, and clock conditioning.
 This process can take considerable time.
 The calibration data management feature allows you to:

 * Save all calibration data to a binary file
 * Restore calibration data from file during driver probe